ubffm/deromanize/README.rst

   keys:
     base:
+      groups:
         - consonants
         - vowels
         - other
         - clusters
-      - infrequent: 15
+        - infrequent: 10

     front:
+      base: base
+      groups:
         - beginning
         - beginning patterns

     end:
+      base: base
       groups: final
       suffix: true

 The first thing to know is that there are a few configuration shortcuts if a key only contains a list, that list is automatically assigned to ``groups``.
 Therefore:

  .. code:: yaml